parsevalbtc/libbitcoin-system-wiki/Integer-Division-Unraveled.md

 The compiler is expected to reduce the redundant `truncated_divide` calls in `ceilinged_divide` and `floored_divide` and `truncated_modulo` calls in `ceilinged_modulo`.
 However doing it explicitly is at best an object code *size* optimization, not a performance optimization.

-Despite the source code verbosity of the templates, their type constraints, function and variable names, the result should be as optimal as manually inlining the minimal *necessary* operations.
+Despite the relative verbosity of the templates, their type constraints, function and variable names, the result should be as optimal as manually inlining the minimal *necessary* operations.

 ## Conclusion
 * The `remainder(...)` call compiles away for `constexpr` operators.